Ubayy ibn Ka'b: Biography

-He acted as a scribe for Muhammad, writing letters for him.
-Ubayy was one of the few who put the Qur'anic Surahs into writing and had a Mushaf of his own.
+Any Muslim whose name had been conveyed to the heart of the Prophet in this manner must certainly have been of great ability and of a tremendously high stature.

 Following Muhammad's death, he was one of the twenty-five Hafiz, people who knew the Qur'an completely by heart.

 He was part of the consultative group (mushawarah) to which the caliph Abu Bakr referred many problems.
-It included Umar, Uthman, Ali, Abd-al-Rahman ibn Awf, Muadh ibn Jabal, Ubayy ibn Ka'b, and Zayd ibn Thabit.
+It included Umar, Uthman, Ali, Abd-al-Rahman ibn Awf, Muadh ibn Jabal, and Zayd ibn Thabit.

 Umar later consulted the same group when he was caliph.
 Specifically for fatwas (legal judgments) he referred to Ali ibn Abi Talib, Uthman, Ubayy, and Zayd ibn Thabit.